-Gaza Border Riots Leaves 41 Dead In Advance Of Jerusalem Embassy Opening
+Gaza Border Riots Leave Over 40 Dead In Advance Of Jerusalem Embassy Opening

 — The New York Times (@nytimes) May 14, 2018

 Some of the people killed on Monday were teenagers, and the New York Times detailed that the protests had turned into a “pitched battle” in the afternoon.
 Women often led the charge of protesters.
-Some proclaimed that “America is the greatest Satan,” while others chanted “Now we are heading to Jerusalem with millions of martyrs.
+Some proclaimed that, “America is the greatest Satan,” while others chanted, “Now we are heading to Jerusalem with millions of martyrs.
 We may die but Palestine will live.”

 Meanwhile, the Trump administration and the Israeli government celebrated the opening of the U.S. Embassy, with the president remarking that the U.S. “remains fully committed to facilitating a lasting peace agreement.”
 Israel’s Prime Minister Benjamin Netanyahu proclaimed his feelings of victory.